 A good biography tells people who you are and why you do what you do.
-It allows prospects (and donors) a glimpse into your life and your personality.
+It allows prospects (and donors) a glimpse into your life and into your personality.
 That, in turn, allows them to relate to you as a fellow human being — which is the foundation upon which all good relationships are built.

 Here are a few tips to get started: